 c) Confidence in reliability

-The use of the MBAN spectrum will increase the reliability of 802.15.4 for medical and healthcare applications since this band will be less subject to interference.
-However 802.15.4 will eventually coexist with 802.15.6 in the MBAN spectrum and so coexistence between the two systems needs to be addressed.
-An appropriate coexistence assurance document will be created that will be included as an Annex (E) in the IEEE 802.15.4 MBAN amendment.
+The use of the MBAN spectrum will increase the reliability of IEEE 802.15.4 for medical and healthcare applications since this band will be less subject to interference.
+However IEEE 802.15.4 will eventually coexist with IEEE P802.15.6 in the MBAN spectrum and so coexistence between the two systems needs to be addressed.

+Coexistence of 802 wireless standards specifying devices for unlicensed operation

+An appropriate coexistence assurance document will be created.

 5. ECONOMIC FEASIBILITY